LukePappa/Ourism/text.md

 God is the divine essence of existence.
-Continual attunement to God through contemplative prayer is one's true purpose.
+Continual attunement to God through hesychia is one's true purpose.